typehero/typehero/challenges/keyof/prompt.md

 `keyof` is special TypeScript syntax that you use before any type.

-In our case we _don't have_ a type to start working with (because we), so we create one with the `typeof` operator:
+In our case we _don't have_ a type to start working with so we create one with the `typeof` operator:

 ```ts
 type CasettesByArtist = typeof casettesByArtist;